 JobLimit you need to test your models to discover the best number of cores to solve them.
 Some models need only one core.
 Some benefit from 32 cores.
 Testing will tell you this.

-You would never want to set the job limit to a very large number such as 100 unless you have a 100-core machine and you limit Threads to 1.
+You usually would not want to set the job limit to a very large number such as 100 unless you have a 100-core machine and you limit Threads to 1.
 Otherwise, this will very likely make all of the jobs take longer than they would have if you had solved them in sequence.